elixir75/ExDataProject2/README.md

-﻿# Exploratory Data Analysis Project 2
+# Exploratory Data Analysis Final Project
-## 6 R scripts and associated plots to attempt to specific questions about data.
+## Included are 6 R scripts and associated plots which attempt to answer questions about subsets of observations.

-Each script creates a plot which attempts to asnwer the following 6 questions:
+Each script creates a plot which attempts to answer the respective questions below, and are named accordingly.
+To answer the questions, I tried out multiple data extraction and manipulation techniques including base, dplyr, sqldf, and data.table.
+For plotting used base and ggplot.

 1) Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.